Posted December 10, 2019

 Storing products such as metal coils on the floor increases the chances of personnel injury and product damage.
 When stored at ground level, coils and similar-sized items may create walking or trip hazards for workers or interfere with motorized vehicle access.
 If a forklift hits a coil, for example, the coil may be damaged, and the driver of the forklift may sustain injuries.
 Workers on foot can also trip over products stored on the floor.

 To prevent these safety issues, install a racking system to store coils and other materials off the floor.
-Storing these products above floor level removes trip and navigation hazards, opens additional floor space and protects the goods from damage.
+Storing these products above floor level removes trip and navigation hazards, opens additional floor space, and protects the goods from damage.

-Selecting racking systems designed for high weight capacities allows more goods to be stored above floor level.
+Selecting racking systems designed for high-weight capacities allows more goods to be stored above floor level.
 For example, in a project for Raynor Garage Doors, Ross designed wide span racks that could handle more weight than the company’s previous system.
 Each bay included four shelves able to store 14,000 pounds.
 This increased capacity enabled Raynor to store heavy items on the top shelf, rather than on the floor as had been done previously.

 3. Use Racking Systems Designed for Oversized Items